 (c) maximising the efficient use of available judicial and administrative resources; and

-(d) facilitating the timely disposal of business at a cost affordable by parties.
+(d) facilitating the timely disposal of business; and

+(e) ensuring the procedure applicable, and the costs of the procedure to the parties and the State, are proportionate to the value, importance and complexity of the subject matter in dispute; and

+(f) that the procedure applicable, and the costs of the procedure to the parties, are proportionate to the financial position of each party.

 (2) These Rules are to be construed and applied and the processes and procedures of the Court conducted so as best to ensure the attainment of the objects referred to in paragraph (1).

 [Rule 4B inserted in Gazette 26 Mar 1993 p.
-1840-1.]
+1840-1; amended in Gazette 28 Jul 2010 p.
+3440.]

 4C.
 Parties to notify settlement